-This means that there is a separate tank, which is typically in the loft, and a separate water cylinder, which is usually in the airing cupboard.
-Megaflo offer unvented system boilers and are a recognised industry brand.
+This means that there is a separate hot water tank, which is typically in the loft, and a separate water cylinder, which is usually in the airing cupboard.

-Again, there are going to be a number of different factors that determine the total cost of a system boiler.
+Again, there are going to be several different factors that determine the total cost of a system boiler.

-Replacing a system boiler to a combi boiler cost (Conversion)
+Replacing a system boiler with a combi boiler cost (Conversion)

-If you want to make a boiler replacement from a standard system boiler to a combi, this can cost anything from £2,500 to £4,500.
+If you want to make a boiler replacement from a system boiler to a combi, this can cost anything from £2,300 to £3,000

-- The water cylinder and old boiler are going to need to be fully removed.
+- The water cylinder and old boiler will need to be entirely removed.

-- There also needs to be new upgraded pipework, which is fed into the new location of the incoming boiler or existing location.
+- There also needs to be newly upgraded pipework, which is fed into the new location of the incoming boiler or existing location.

-- Then, you actually have to have the new combi installed, and this is the simple version.
+- Then, you have to have the new combi installed, and this is the simple version.

-This is not only because they get hot water the minute they need it, you also get great efficiency savings as well, which means you put more money in your bank account.
+Not only because they get hot water the minute they need it, but you also get significant efficiency savings as well, which means you put more money in your bank account.

-- Nobody is going to have to go to the roof in order to fix any boiler problems.
+- Nobody is going to have to go to the roof to fix any boiler problems.

 - Mains pressure water – Hot water will be delivered through your shower and taps at mains level power, enabling you to enjoy high power showers.

-- Save space in your property – If you combine a central heating boiler and a water heater into one unit, you are going to reduce the space that is needed considerably.
+- Save space in your property – If you combine a central heating boiler and a water heater into one unit, you are going to reduce the area that is needed considerably.

-There are a number of different factors that influence the cost of a boiler.
+Several different factors influence the cost of a boiler.

-On the surface, it may seem like it is just the labour cost and the cost of the unit itself, however, there are a number of factors that add to the price of a new boiler, and so we are going to delve into these in further detail.
+On the surface, it may seem like it is just the labour cost and the cost of the unit itself, however, several factors add to the price of a new boiler, and so we are going to delve into these in further detail.